Huang-Hau-Shuan/Orbital25/milestone1.md

        - schedule tasks (not implemented in milestone 1)
          - Responds to schedule message in backend
          - When the time come, send message to activate the task
-    1. GameDataManageer (`unity/Assets/scripts/GameDataManager.cs`): The object to manager all game data
+    1. GameDataManageer (`unity/Assets/scripts/GameDataManager.cs`): The object to manage all game data
        1. Defines data structures for game save and config
           - `GameConfig`: global config like debug mode and save path, after milestone 1 we will add more configurations
           - `PlayerStatus`: Tracks location (`transition`), personal info, and state of the player